NickLund/567_Lab3/README.md

 Use argument flags to scan.
 You'll need an IP input flag, and a transport layer flag.
 With optional flags, you can specify port(s) and if you want this saved to a PDF rather than printed to console.
 For IP inputs:
-  -ip     (Single or list (no comma) of IP's address to scan (i.e. 192.168.1.1 OR 192.168.1.1 192.168.1.2 [etc])) -cider  (IP CIDR block address to scan (i.e. 192.168.1.0/24)) -range  (IP range to scan (no comma, first last i.e. 192.168.1.1 192.168.1.255)) -file   (IP address file input (single IP per line, no protocol nor ports) For Transport Layer specificity:
+  -ip     (Single or list (no comma) of IP's address to scan (i.e. 192.168.1.1 OR 192.168.1.1 192.168.1.2 [etc]))

+  -cider  (IP CIDR block address to scan (i.e. 192.168.1.0/24))

+  -range  (IP range to scan (no comma, first last i.e. 192.168.1.1 192.168.1.255))

+  -file   (IP address file input (single IP per line, no protocol nor ports)

+For Transport Layer specificity:
-  - layer (Required, specify TCP, UDP, ICMP, tracert.
+  -layer (Required, specify TCP, UDP, ICMP, tracert.
 Note this will not export to PDF) Port number:
-  - port  (Port number, default scans all well-known ports)\
+  -port  (Port number, default scans all well-known ports)\
 Save to PDF:
-  - pdf   (Select True for outputting to PDF, otherwise prints in console, saved as 'Results.PDF')
+  -pdf   (Select True for outputting to PDF, otherwise prints in console, saved as 'Results.PDF')

 ## Information
 This will only output at the very end of the scan, so it may take a minute or two before the console displays information.